 Nature Walks, Lakes, and Alberta Falls

 Bear Lake is gateway to such favorite hikes as Nymph, Dream, and Emerald Lakes.
 Continue hiking along the same path without turning to the right at a trail junction, and you end up enjoying rocky shores of Lake Haiyaha.

-Alberta Falls is also just a mile away from Bear Lake, although you can visit it starting your hike from the Glacier Gorge trailhead.
+Alberta Falls is also just a mile away from Bear Lake, although you can visit it while hiking from the Glacier Gorge trailhead.

 The same situation is with Bierstadt Lake.
-Its trailhead sits near the eastern shore of Bear Lake, allowing you to visit two lakes at once.
-Simultaneously, you can drive down the Bear Lake Road to the Bierstadt Lake Trailhead and start your hike here.
-The latter is an absolute winner for me.
+Its trailhead sits near the eastern shore of Bear Lake.
+Simultaneously, you can drive down the Bear Lake Corridor Road to the Bierstadt Lake Trailhead and start your hike here.
+The latter is an absolute winner.
 Apart from being shorter, it unfolds unbelievable vistas of the Mill Creek Basin below before veering into the woods.

-Tips for Better Experiences during Your Visit to Bear Lake
+Tips for Better Experiences during Your Bear Lake Hike

 - Arrive Early.
 Parking is an ongoing issue in such popular areas of Rocky Mountain National Park as Bear Lake.
 By arriving early in the morning, you can almost always claim a spot for yourself and explore the area without a care in the world.

 - Park and Ride.
-If you happen to visit Bear Lake latter in the afternoon when the parking lot is full, find an empty spot in the nearby areas and use the shuttle to get back to the crown jewel of Rocky Mountain National Park.
+If you happen to visit Bear Lake latter in the afternoon when the parking lot is full, find an empty spot in the nearby areas and use the shuttle to get back to the lake.

 - Ask Ranger.
 The park’s staff is here to answer any of your questions about the Bear Lake area and the entire park.